-While we find adaptive use of social information for our task setting, at the same time, we still find that participants underutilized social information compared to what would be optimal, as has been previously found in experimental settings5,24,48,53,54.
-Human's natural skill at social learning may be limited by the artificial experimental setting.
-A part of this may be that some social learning strategies, like copying the expert, were impossible due to lack of information, potentially reducing participants' inclination to rely on social information overall.
+Social Learning and Resource Rationality.
+While we find adaptive use of social information for our task setting, at the same time, we still find that participants underutilized social information compared to what would be optimal.
+Such underutilization of social information has also been found in other experimental settings (5, 24, 50, 55, 56).
+Participants' natural skill at social learning may have been limited by the artificial experimental setting.
+A part of this may be that some social learning strategies, like copying the expert, were unavailable due to lack of information, potentially reducing participants' inclination to rely on social information overall.

 However, besides social learning potentially being impeded by the artificial experimental setting, the discrepancy between adaptive social learning and underutilization of social information may also be explained by resource rationality.
 While it may be theoretically optimal to discount social information to a specific, low degree, this may also be significantly more complex than to rely on individual information more strongly, only referring back to presumably noisy social information when individual learning does not provide any promising options.
-In this regard, underutilizing social information may also be seen as resource-rational in that regard.
-Falling back on social information only when it is absolutely necessary also ties back to the social learning strategies: Social Generalization agents generally copy (i.e. are strongly influenced by others' choices) when uncertain (i.e. their individual information does not outweigh social observations).
+In this regard, underutilizing social information may also be seen as resourcerational (57).
+Falling back on social information only when it is absolutely necessary also ties back to the social learning strategies (8, 10): Social Generalization agents generally copy (i.e. are strongly influenced by others' choices) when uncertain (i.e. their individual information does not outweigh social observations).

-The same resource-rationality based reasoning may be applied to our finding regarding directed exploration being partially replaced by social learning when possible.
-Directed exploration has been shown to be reduced by cognitive load , indicating that individual exploration may be costly.
+The same resource-rationality-based reasoning may be applied to our finding regarding directed exploration being partially replaced by social learning when possible.
+Directed exploration has been shown to be reduced by cognitive load (58, 59), indicating that individual exploration may be costly.
 Hence, our finding that social learning may have served as an exploration tool in our task hints at social learning as a method to let us offload these costs of directed exploration.
-It is also in line with prior research that suggests or shows exploration differences between asocial and social settings 1,27,41,42,49,58,59.
-It also provides empirical support for the outcome of the social learning strategies tournament, wherein winning models tended to almost exclusively use social learning for exploration .
+It is also in line with prior research that suggests or shows exploration differences between asocial and social settings (1, 27, 42, 43, 51, 60, 61).
+It also provides empirical support for the outcome of the social learning strategies tournament, wherein winning models tended to almost exclusively use social learning for exploration (9).

 In our task, we show that this lower exploration is optimal for social learning using evolutionary simulations.
-However, simulations based on our participants' parameter estimates show that lower exploration would also lead to higher performance in asocial learning (Fig. S10a-b).
-This implies that social learning not only takes the function of uncertaintydirected exploration, but also helps participants avoid overexploration.
+However, simulations based on our participants' parameter estimates show that lower exploration would also lead to higher performance in asocial learning (SI Appendix, Fig. S12 A and B).
+This implies that social learning not only takes the function of uncertainty-directed exploration, but also helps participants avoid overexploration.
 This might be due to the need for exploration being diminished by the ability to gain more environmental information from others.
 It could also be a dynamic process wherein observing one teammate move from exploring to exploiting inspires participants to do the same, lowering overall exploration rates compared to individual settings.
-Such adjustments of strategy between individual and group settings, especially for individuals with low confidence, have been found before.
+Such adjustments of strategy between individual and group settings, especially for individuals with low confidence, have been found before (49).
 However, the exact mechanism of this lowered exploration in a round-based task remains a subject for further research.
-In an exploratory analysis, we find a similar effect of social learning on generalization parameter $\lambda$ being higher, and thus closer to the ground truth, in group rounds (Fig. S10c-d), which is in line with previous research.
+In an exploratory analysis, we find a similar effect of social learning on generalization parameter λ being higher, and thus closer to the ground truth, in group rounds (SI Appendix, Fig. S12 C and D), which is in line with previous research (43).